-Adopted by the Board of Yorkshire Water Services Limited on 25 November 2020
+Adopted by the Board of Yorkshire Water Services Limited on 28 November 2022

 This strategy applies to the group of companies headed by Yorkshire Water Services Limited ("the YW Group") in accordance with Schedule 19 to the Finance Act 2016.
-It is effective for the year ending 31 March 2021
+It is effective for the year ending 31 March 2023

-The approach to management of our tax affairs is driven by our overall strategic direction, the most relevant aspects relating to the following two of our five "Big Goals":
+The approach to management of our tax affairs is driven by our overall strategic direction, the most relevant aspects relating to the following:

-- Being a Great Partner in particular the aspects of this goal to, "lead by example" and, "be open about what we do"; and - Keeping Services Affordable "We want our services and bills to be affordable for everyone."
+- Being a Great Partner in particular to lead by example and be open about what we do; and - Keeping Services Affordable we want our services and bills to be affordable for everyone.
 Managing the Group's tax liabilities by recognising appropriate legislative concessions and reliefs is of benefit to customers.